 - A.16 The Monitoring Officer is responsible for advising the Executive or full council about whether a decision is likely to be considered contrary or not wholly in accordance with the policy framework. - A.17 The Monitoring Officer (together with the Finance Director) is responsible for advising the executive or full council about whether a decision is likely to be considered contrary or not wholly in accordance with the budget.
-Actions that may be 'contrary to the budget' include: - initiating a new policy; - committing expenditure in future years to above the budget level; - incurring interdepartmental transfers above virement limits; and - causing the total expenditure financed from council tax, grants and corporately held reserves to increase, or to increase by more than a specified amount. - A.18 The Monitoring Officer is responsible for maintaining an up-to-date constitution.
+Actions that may be 'contrary to the budget' include: - initiating a new policy; - committing expenditure in future years to above the budget level; - incurring interdepartmental transfers above virement limits; and - causing the total expenditure financed from council tax, grants and corporately held reserves to increase, or to increase by more than a specified amount. - A.18 The Monitoring Officer in conjunction with the Democratic Services and Scrutiny Manager is responsible for maintaining an up-to-date constitution.